thebrisklab/ABIDE_Preprocessing/README.md

 After performing nuisance regression, the results will be generated in a nifti file format.
 To convert them back to cifti format, we can use scripts from the `nifti_to_cifti` folder.
 First, `gen_fake_template.R` generates a fake cifti template based on the original cifti file.
 Then, the `trans_ABIDEI.sh` script performs the transformation for each subject, and finally, the `submit_ABIDEI_nifti.sh` script submits the job in parallel.

+## Step 4: Behavioral and demographic variable preprocessing

+The project aggregates the phenotype information from ABIDEI and ABIDEII.

+The code requires csv files with phenotype information downloaded from ABIDE (see code for detailed urls):
+	- `ABIDEII_Composite_Phenotypic.csv`
+	- `Phenotypic_V1_0b_preprocessed1.csv`
+	- `ABIDE-II_KKI_1_AdditionalScanInfo.csv`

+The code also requires a few files that we created:
+	`data/Delta_Outcome.Rdata`, which is the output of `scrubbing_ABIDE.R`.
+Delta_Outcome.Rdata contains the motion quality information (mean_FD, mean_RMSD, etc) and the inclusion indicator variables for Power and Ciric criteria.
+This was run on our cluster.

+	`data/check_ABIDE_T1_v2.csv `, This is a file the we created by visually inspecting the output of fmriprep using the fmriprep html files.
+This file flags images in which the cortical segmentation was unsatisfactory, or in which some other aspect of the image quality was deemed unacceptable.